tenstorrent/tt-exalens/dbd/docs/demo-debuda.md

 A python file placed into commands/ folder becomes a command available to Debuda.

-Define some metadata for the command first:
+Define the metadata for the command to be available in the help menu.
+For example, this is the metadata for `op-map` command:
 ```c++
 from tabulate import tabulate